The Difficulty of Recovery Over Christmas

 Feelings of Loneliness

-What many people don’t realise is that Christmas can actually be a very lonely time for recovering addicts.
-Recovering addicts will want to shut off from all of their triggers.
+What many people don’t realise is that Christmas can actually be a very lonely time for recovering addicts, if there is feelings of lonliness and declining mental health, using relapse prevention techniques learnt in rehab centres can be a good start.
+However, recovering addicts will want to shut off from all of their triggers.
 This can make this time of year rather lonely and can leave people feeling quite empty.

 When someone with an addiction spends the Christmas period alone, this can lead to their mind starting to drift and could result in a number of mental health problems.
 Addicts that are spending Christmas alone may experience anxiety, depression, and paranoia.